mouseless/json-concepts/specs/04-custom-types/06-validating-concept-name.md

 # Validating Concept Name

-Concept names can also be validated like variable values;
+A concept can also have a type like a variable;

 `CONCEPTS: service.concepts.json`